mimon/flexbox/README.md

 # Flexbox for Ogre3D 2.1
-This library will bring you a foundation to build your GUI to be rendered with Ogre 2.1.
+This library will bring you a foundation to build a flexbox based GUI.
+Rendered with Ogre 2.1.
 The library:
 * Uses [Yoga](https://yogalayout.com/) to calculate layouts using CSS's [flexbox concept](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 * Draws boxes with [Cairo graphics](https://www.cairographics.org/) and SDL2
 * Draws text with [Pango](https://www.pango.org/)